eficode/Claudecode_Training/day2-katas/01-agent-modes/README.md

 #### 5. Dispatch a Background Agent

-In a Claude session, append `&` to a prompt:
+In a Claude session, use '/bg':

 ```
 Read every file in this project and produce a one-page summary of what it does &